Your Personal Data

 Your information is being collected to help deliver an effective educational programme and to support your learning, monitor and report on your progress, provide appropriate pastoral care; and assess the quality of our services.
 We will also use information we hold to assess entitlement to Education initiatives such as the Scottish Government’s Summer Activities programme.

 If you do not provide this information then we will be unable to provide those services to you.
 We will not collect any personal data from you that aren’t needed for delivery of those services.

-The legal bases for collecting your information in these circumstances are:
+The legal basis for collecting your information in these circumstances is: